-If you look back and squint your eyes you will also be able to see the famous suspension bridge along the nearby via ferrata Ivano Dibona (photo below).
+If you look back and squint your eyes you will also be able to see the famous suspension bridge of the nearby via ferrata Ivano Dibona (photo below).
 It’s known from the movie Cliffhanger with Sylvester Stalone, which I am still yet to watch!

 The descent starts near the summit cross and for the first 15 minutes follows an alternative route.
 Since Marino Bianchi is a popular ferrata in this area (less since the Staunies gondola closed) it helps with traffic decongestion.
-However it quickly gets you back on the same route.
+However, it quickly gets you back on the same route.

-The roundtrip from rifugio Lorenzi to the summit of Cristallo di Mezzo takes between 3-4 hours.
+The round trip from Rifugio Lorenzi to the summit of Cristallo di Mezzo takes between 3-4 hours.

 Extension to via ferrata Ivano Dibona

-Are you an ultra marathon trail runner, who hits the gym after running up a mountain?
+Are you an ultra marathon trail runner who hits the gym after running up a mountain?
 Was the fix of the good views not enough so far?
-Or do you want to stand in the exact spot where Sylvester Stalone stood fighting some badass villain in a hollywood movie?
+Or do you want to stand in the exact spot where Sylvester Stalone stood fighting some badass villain in a Hollywood movie?